epam/edp-codebase-operator/docs/api.md

-Codebase is the Schema for the Codebases API
+Codebase is the Schema for the Codebases API.

 <table>
     <thead>